San Diego Prostitution and Solicitation Criminal Lawyer

 Prostitution and Solicitation in San Diego

-California prohibits prostitution and solicitation, offenses which are considered sex crimes.
+California law prohibits prostitution and solicitation, and any lawyer will tell you these offenses are considered sex crimes.
 Solicitation is the act of offering some form of consideration in exchange for prostitution.
 Prostitution is the lewd act that is done in exchange for something of value.
 In San Diego, the people who are charged with participating in prostitution/ solicitation are the prostitutes, their pimps, who may also face pimping and pandering charges, and the Johns.
 If any one of these three people makes an offer to engage in prostitution, that person will be charged with solicitation.
 Likewise, if any one of them accepts the offer, that person will face charges for prostitution.

 The touching of genitals, buttocks, or female breast of another for the purpose of sexual arousal or gratification.